 Oral contraceptive usage, obstructive sleep apnea (Chap.
 137), Cushing’s and adrenogenital syndromes (Chap.
 171), thyroid disease (Chap.
 170), hyperparathyroidism, and acromegaly (Chap.
 168).
 In pts with systolic hypertension and wide pulse pressure, consider thyrotoxicosis, aortic regurgitation (Chap.
 114), and systemic AV fistula.

 APPROACH TO THE PATIENT: Hypertension

 History: Most pts are asymptomatic.
 Severe hypertension may lead to headache, dizziness, or blurred vision.

 Clues to specific forms of secondary hypertension: Use of medications (e.g., birth control pills, glucocorticoids, decongestants, erythropoietin, NSAIDs, cyclosporine); paroxysms of headache, sweating, or tachycardia (pheochromocytoma); history of renal disease or abdominal trauma (renal hypertension); daytime somnolence and snoring (sleep apnea).

 Physical examination: Measure bp with appropriate-sized cuff (large cuff for large arm).
-Measure bp in both arms as well as a leg ...
+Measure bp ...